sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 ```
 This could be related to the scopes granted on your `clientID` and `clientSecret` on the `auth.providers` section in your site configuration.

-Please check on the [GitLab scopes](https://gitlab.com/-/profile/applications) granted to ensure that you have the following configured:
+Please check the [GitLab scopes](https://gitlab.com/-/profile/applications) granted to ensure that you have the following configured:

 * `api`
 * `read_user`